Mich-L5/My-Recipes/README.md

 ## About

 Recipe Book is a PHP web application that simulates a physical recipe book.
-Users are able to add new recipes, which are then categorized under the appropriate category tab for ease of retrievability.
+Users can add, edit, delete, and view recipes organized by category.

 ## Live site